tatiana-kahana/exchange-rates/README.md

 ## 💰 Exchange Rates
+You can find this ptoject at [http://exchange-il.surge.sh/](http://exchange-il.surge.sh/)

-This is an exchange rates project build in ReactJS using Exchange rates API
+This is an exchange rates project build in ReactJS using Exchange rates API.

 ## Details
 The project was created using the following technologies: